-Interested students should consult with a faculty mentor from the 2020 RIRS Institute and submit an application for a specific research project.
-RIRS 2020 faculty include: Charles McKinney, John Bass, Ariel (Ari) Eisenberg, Joy Fairfield, Charles Hughes, Kijan Bloomfield, Tait Keller, and Shaolu Yu.
+Interested students should consult with a faculty mentor from the 2021 RIRS Institute and submit an application for a specific research project.
+RIRS 2021 faculty include: Charles McKinney, Joy Fairfield, Charles Hughes, Kijan Bloomfield, Tait Keller, and Shaolu Yu.
 Students must obtain one letter of recommendation from a Rhodes faculty or staff member who can speak to your relevant research experience or creative work.

 A completed application will include:

 - Name of primary faculty member you would like to work with

 - A proposal that is 1000-1250 words in length.
 This proposal should address the following questions:

 - What specific topic do you want to explore?
 What question or questions are you seeking to answer?

 - How do you plan to explore this topic?